RSS

 This figure typically rises in the winter season and is lowest during the spring peak.

-Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans us closer to a balanced market.
+Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which brings us closer to a balanced market.

 Durham Region active listings 2024